How-do-i-get-your-attention/we-make-software/README.md

 # Storage.dll

-> ../Storage/.h
+> ../Network/.h

-The `Storage::Read(uint8_t ID, uint64_t Sector)`: This method reads data from a specific sector of the storage identified by the given ID.
-It returns a vector of unsigned characters representing the data read.
+The `Storage::Sector::New()`: This method creates a new sector in the storage.
+It returns a vector of unsigned characters representing the sector address.

+The `Storage::Sector::Delete(std::vector<unsigned char> sector)`: This method deletes a specific sector from the storage.
+The sector to be deleted is identified by the given sector address.
+The method returns a boolean indicating whether the deletion was successful.

-The `Storage::Write(uint8_t ID, uint64_t Sector, std::vector<unsigned char> buffer)`: This method writes data to a specific sector of the storage identified by the given ID.
+The `Storage::Sector::Write(std::vector<unsigned char> sector, std::vector<unsigned char> data)`: This method writes data to a specific sector in the storage.
+The sector is identified by the given sector address.
 The data to be written is provided in the form of a vector of unsigned characters.
 The method returns a boolean indicating whether the write operation was successful.

-The `Storage::Size(uint8_t ID)`: This method returns the size of the storage identified by the given ID.
-The size is returned as a tuple of two integers representing the used and total space.
+The `Storage::Sector::Read(std::vector<unsigned char> sector)`: This method reads data from a specific sector in the storage.
+The sector is identified by the given sector address.
+It returns a vector of unsigned characters representing the data read.

 The `Exit()`: This method closes all open files and clears the list of files.